Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 1. **Publish**: the proven results are copied/published to a configured location such as template specs, the bicep registry, Azure DevOps artifacts, etc.
 1. **Removal**: The test suite is cleaned up by removing all deployed test resources again

-Using this flow, validated modules can be consumed by other any consumer / template / orchestration to deploy an workload, solution, environment or landing zone.
+Using this flow, validated modules can be consumed by other any consumer / template / orchestration to deploy a workload, solution, environment or landing zone.

 ## Validation prerequisites